 However, whereas the proof in the case of compact surfaces used the Selberg trace formulae this is not available to us in the case of general infinite area surfaces.
 Instead in the present setting the transfer operators can be used to give an extension to the zeta function~$Z_V$ and this leads to a proof of Theorem~\ref{infiniteasymp}.

-As in the compact case there is a stronger form of the asymptotic formula with an error term. \begin{theorem}[Naud 2005] There exists $\varepsilon>0$ such that
+Similarly to the compact case there is a stronger form of the asymptotic formula with an error term. \begin{theorem}[Naud 2005] There exists $\varepsilon>0$ such that

 \end{theorem}